atlassian-labs/data-center-grafana-dashboards/README.md

 * `Cluster locks` - This identifies which apps are holding and waiting for specific locks.
 * `Database load` - This provides insights into how apps are querying the database through the Atlassian AO and SAL frameworks.
 * `Response times` - This shows how long apps are taking to serve requests.
 It includes aspects such as condition evaluation (e.g. permissions), web panel rendering and http rest request times.
+* `Plugin monitoring` - This includes some Confluence specific metrics including search and indexing times.

 ## Contributions